ACT — Trinsic

 Thank your mind

-When a difficult or intrusive thought arises, rather than fighting it or diving into it, simply say: "Thank you, mind."
-Or even: "There's my mind doing its catastrophizing thing again."
+When a difficult thought arises, simply say: "Thank you, mind."
+Or: "There's my mind doing its catastrophizing thing again."

-This works because it acknowledges the thought without amplifying it, and it creates a slight separation between you and the thought-generating machine in your head.
+This acknowledges the thought without amplifying it, and creates slight separation between you and the thought-generating machine in your head.
 Your mind is trying to protect you.
-It has learned, over years, that certain thoughts need urgent attention.
 You can thank it for trying, and then choose what to do next.

 Common variations: "There's that thought again."
 "My mind is doing that thing."
-"Interesting, my anxiety is telling me this will go badly."
 Each one is a small act of separation, and each one builds the skill.

 4